The Black Stallion Returns poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Alec boards the plane to Morocco, committing to the journey into an unknown world to find the Black Stallion., moving from reaction to action.

 The Collapse moment at 76 minutes (74% through) represents the emotional nadir.
-Here, Alec is forbidden from riding or taking the horse; all seems lost as cultural barriers and ownership rights threaten to separate them forever., reveals the protagonist at their lowest point.
+Here, Alec is forbidden from riding or taking the horse; all seems lost as cultural barriers and ownership rights threaten to separate them forever., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Alec is given a chance to ride in the great desert race, understanding he must honor the horse's heritage while proving their bond., demonstrating the transformation achieved throughout the journey.